 Unfortunately, I only made a short layover of a few days in Iceland, so I knew that my dreams of this ultimate road trip would not be realized this time.
 But to give me a taste of what Iceland has to offer, I booked a day trip excursion to discover Iceland’s Golden Circle.

-The Golden Circle is a popular tourist route covering almost 300 kilometers from Reykjavik and offering some of Iceland’s most popular attractions.
-It’s the Gullfoss (“Golden Falls” in Icelandic) that gives it its name and it is surely one of the best ways to see the beautiful Icelandic landscape when there is little time.
+The Golden Circle is a popular tourist route covering almost 300 kilometres from Reykjavik and offering some of Iceland’s most popular attractions.
+It’s Gullfoss (“Golden Falls” in Icelandic) that gives it its name and it is surely one of the best ways to see the beautiful Icelandic landscape when there is little time.

 You can discover the Golden Circle by renting a car from Reykjavik, or by taking a tour with an operator.
 I opted for this last option.
 While having your own car allows you to take your time and visit places as you please, a guided tour is also a good way to learn more about the places you visit.
-My tour lasted nearly nine hours and I swear to you that my guide has been talking all this time.
+My tour lasted nearly nine hours and I swear to you that my guide talked all this time.
 It can be a bit too much for some, but in my case, I love to be stuffed with information!

 If you make a trip to the Golden Circle, here are the main attractions.